 Yes!
 That’s right.
 There are over eleven thousand files opened by various processes in the system.

 Don’t worry. lsof command is very helpful in debugging because you can see what processes open what files and which file is opened by which process.

-1. List all the process that have opened a file
+1. List all the processes that have opened a certain file

 This is simple.
 You just need to specify the path to the file.

 2. List all the files opened by user